c-hofer/jmlr_2019/README.md

 change this to reflect your choice and using `/tmp` is, of course, not the best choice :).

-First, get the Anaconda installer and install Anaconda (in `/tmp/anaconda3`) using
+1. Get the Anaconda installer and install Anaconda (in `/tmp/anaconda3`) using

 ```bash